The Sagan Standard: Extraordinary Claims Require Extraordinary Evidence

 The Sagan Standard Extraordinary Claims Require Extraordinary Evidence

-This concept is important to understand, because it can help you identify situations where you need to expect a higher standard of proof either from others or from yourself.
-Furthermore, it’s also important to understand how to avoid overapplying this concept, since doing so can cause you to incorrectly dismiss valuable claims.
+This concept is important to understand, because it can help you identify situations where you need to expect stronger proof for claims, both from others and from yourself.
+But, it’s also important to know how to avoid overapplying this concept, since doing so can cause you to incorrectly dismiss valuable claims.
+As such, in the following article you will learn more about the Sagan standard, understand the rationale behind it, and see how you can implement it yourself in the best way possible.

 Why extraordinary claims require extraordinary evidence